-In a decision rendered earlier this year, the Connecticut Appellate Court affirmed a trial court order requiring a father to pay post secondary educational expenses even though no finding had been made that the parties would have provided support for college expenses had the family remained intact.
+In a decision rendered earlier last year, the Connecticut Appellate Court affirmed a trial court order requiring a father to pay post secondary educational expenses even though no finding had been made that the parties would have provided support for college expenses had the family remained intact.
 The parties in this action obtained an uncontested divorce in 2007.
 Pursuant to the terms of their separation agreement, the court retained jurisdiction “to allocate between the parties any and all college tuition and expenses incurred on behalf of the minor child…”

 In 2009, the mother filed a motion seeking contribution toward college expenses from the child’s father.
 The court, presumably after a hearing, ordered the father to pay the mother $100 per week until the child reached the age of eighteen, and thereafter $100 per week directly to the institution.
 If and when the father regained employment, his payments were to increase to $160 per week.
 The order automatically expired after the child’s first year.

 The summer immediately preceding the child’s sophomore year, the mother filed a second motion, requesting an increase in the father’s contribution, as well as an extension for the remainder of the child’s education.
 After a hearing, the court ordered each party to pay $9,334.50 for the upcoming school year.
 In the event the father did not receive an expected worker’s compensation or personal injury settlement, he was to pay $100 per week.